-- Fluent English and French (knowledge of German, Spanish or Arabic is an asset.)
+- Fluently speak English and French (knowledge of German or Arabic is an asset).

 Candidates must hold a valid work permit during their time in Geneva.